matthewlong29/PareAndFlourish_Site/_posts/2017-05-07-how-to-create-professional-boundaries.md

 It’s tempting to want to be the person that they can depend on at all times, but if you find yourself stressing about work at home, resist!
 If it’s not an urgent matter, it can wait until the morning.
 Your boss is emailing you when it’s convenient for him/her.
 If you don’t respect your own boundaries, why should they?
 You have office hours for a reason.
 Draw the line.

 Have you ever experienced a time when your managers did respect your professional boundaries?
 Have you found a better way to set expectations?
-Let us know in the comments!